magomimmo/modern-cljs/doc/tutorial-18.md

 If you now run the `lein pprint` command from a project home directory, you'll get the entire map of the project itself.

-You can then veritfy that the above plugins have been merged with the declaration you set in the `project.clj` file.
-Just remember that the eventual local profiles (e.g. inside a `project.clj`) take precedence on the global ones.
+You can then verify that the above plugins have been merged with the declaration you set in the `project.clj` file.
+Just remember that the eventual local profiles (e.g. inside a `project.clj`) take precedence over the global ones.

 ## Local profiles